YangVincent/text-yelp/README.md

 Additionally, many people have trouble deciding where to go.
 This helps users randomly decide a user-specified number of options to choose from, to help eliminate decision fatigue.

-As such, there are two main features to this program:
+As such, there are three main features to this program:

 1. Allow non-smartphones to still search for Yelp results, whereas they wouldn't normally be able to
 2. Randomly choose an option to combat group indecision when choosing a place to go
+3. Find details about results (phone number, address, ratings)

 ####Usage Instructions
 Currently, verified numbers can message `+16503977854` via.
 SMS.
 If the message is from a registered number, the response will greet by name.